john-h-kastner/regex-complement-prolog/regex.md

   {NFA = nfa{states: [A], initial: A, final: A, delta: []}}.
 ```

-The null regex does not accept any strings, so there should be not way to move
+The null regex does not accept any strings, so there should be not any way to move
 from the initial state to the final state.
 This is encoded by obtaining two
 state identifiers for the initial and final state while not generating any
 transitions between them.